douglascraigschmidt/LiveLessons/Java8/README.md

 . ex10 - This example shows the use of a lambda expression in the context of a Java ConcurrentHashMap removeIf() method.

+. ex11 - This example shows the improper use of the Stream.peek()
+  aggregate operation to interfere with a running stream.